St. Joseph's University, Bangalore: St. Joseph's Evening College (Autonomous)

 The Evening College is a minority institution and accepts students of all religious denominations without discrimination.
 It is affiliated to Bengaluru City University and offers three-year BCom, BA, BCA, and BBM degrees and two-year postgraduate degrees in Commerce (MCom), and English.

+Currently the college is merged with St. Joseph's University under III shift.

 St. Joseph's College of Commerce (Autonomous)

 St. Joseph's College was divided in 1972, and commerce section of the college was spun off to Brigade Road while the Arts and Science section remained at Residency Road.
 The commerce college later split into St Joseph's College of Business Administration (SJCBA).

 St. Joseph's Institute of Management

 St. Joseph's Institute of Management (SJIM) is a graduate school of business located in Bangalore.
 It offers a two-year full-time PGDM program and PhD program from the University of Mysore.
 It is approved by All India Council for Technical Education, New Delhi.

 St. Joseph's College of Law

 St. Joseph's College of Law is a law school in Bangalore which was founded in 2017.
 It is affiliated to Karnataka State Law University, Hubballi, and approved by the Bar Council of India in New Delhi.